FusRoman/grandma-gcn/README.md

 ```

 This pipeline ensures that GW alerts are processed rapidly, observation strategies are generated and distributed, and all relevant stakeholders are notified in real time.

+## About NASA GCN

+This project is built around the [NASA Gamma-ray Coordinates Network (GCN)](https://gcn.nasa.gov/), which is a real-time system for distributing alerts and notices about astrophysical transients such as gamma-ray bursts (GRBs), gravitational wave events, and other multi-messenger phenomena.

+The new generation of GCN, known as **GCN over Kafka**, uses the [Apache Kafka](https://kafka.apache.org/) protocol to provide a scalable, robust, and low-latency message streaming service for astronomical alerts.
+This allows observatories and astronomers to subscribe to real-time streams of transient event notifications, enabling rapid follow-up and coordination across the global community.
+The grandma-gcn package is designed to interface directly with GCN over Kafka, making it easy to consume, process, and react to gravitational wave alerts as soon as they are published.

 ## Contributing